Supabase MCP server

 npx -y @supabase/mcp-server-supabase@latest --project-ref=<project-ref>

-Find your Project ID in your Supabase project settings under "Project ID".
+Find your project ID in your Supabase project settings under "Project ID".

-Read-only Mode
+Read-Only Mode

-Enable read-only mode to restrict operations to read-only queries:
+Enable read-only mode to prevent write operations:

 npx -y @supabase/mcp-server-supabase@latest --read-only